 - A nurse will put sticky patches called electrodes on your chest.
 If needed, a member of your health care team may shave a small area on your chest.
-This is to make sure the electrodes stick to your skin. - The electrodes are attached by wires to a small machine called a transmitter.
+This is to make sure that the electrodes stick to your skin. - The electrodes are attached by wires to a small machine called a transmitter.
 The transmitter is about the size of a cell phone. - Put the transmitter in your pocket or a pouch.
-This prevents pulling on the wires, so a clear pattern of your heart's rate and rhythm is transmitted.
-It also prevents damage to the wires.
+This prevents pulling on the wires so a clear pattern of your heart's rate and rhythm is transmitted.
+It also prevents damage to the wires. - The transmitter will send a continuous (ongoing) pattern of your heart's rate and rhythm to a monitor at the nursing station. - The monitor will record regular and irregular beats on paper for your doctor to see later.
+The nurse will call your doctor right away, if needed. - A member of your health care team will tell you what activities you can do while you are having telemetry.